pingmepi/custom-t-shirt-hub/docs/PRD.md

  - details required in the signup form are name, email, and password
  - once the user completes the signup flow, redirect them to login again

+ Role-based access control (Customer, Admin)

+ Theme selection view with ~15 predefined themes shown as cards/toggles

+ API integration to fetch 5 context-relevant questions based on selected themes

+ Step-by-step question flow with one question shown at a time and a progress bar

+ If the user is not logged in now, then a sign-up pop-up should be shown.

- Once the user logs in, the created design in the previous step should be available in the landing page for the user.
+ Once the user logs in, the design created from the previous step should be available on the user's landing page.

  Capture and store all user responses to questions